chrispsn/mesh/README.md

 - When editing in the formula bar, it should show the edits in the cell 'live', highlight input cells in the grid, and let you click on a cell to insert a reference
 - Poor compatibility with standard data formats like CSV (I need to figure out how to integrate a CSV parser without compromising the ability to run Mesh files without Mesh)
 - Poor integration with Electron (such as menu items for New, Open, Save, Save As)
+- Poor JavaScript standard library (although in IE11 we can probably get access to `WorksheetFunction` via COM).

 ## I want to contribute!

 Awesome!
 Please check out the [contributions guide](CONTRIBUTING.md).

-The codebase is pretty rough right now, so feel free to get in touch via Twitter too.
+The codebase is pretty rough right now, so feel free to [get in touch via Twitter](https://twitter.com/MeshSpreadsheet) if you have any questions.

 ## Bugs, issues, enhancements, contact